Principles of stewardship

 Limiting the use of antimicrobials to approved indications.

-It entails that there is an antimicrobial committee to create and initiate the use of antibiotic guidelines.
+The formation of an antimicrobial committee to create and initiate the use of antibiotic guidelines.

 The major challenge is that prescribers can have a perceived loss of autonomy when making clinical decisions.
 It is also time consuming as personnel need to be available for consultation at all times.